kasim666/MoltiniOSTutorial/Tutorial/index.md

 ##Create a Customer Account
 Before we finish customising our web store, there is one final thing we have to do.
 That is creating a test user for accessing the store.

-On the left hand-side of side bar menu, click on "Customers".
+On the left hand-side of the side bar menu, click on "Customers".
 We will set up a customer account.
-A customer account has the convenient to speed up check out by saving customer information such as shipping address, credit card number.
+A customer account has the convenience of speeding up checkout by saving customer information such as shipping address and credit card number.

 ![screenshot-8](./Screenshots/screenshot-8.png)
 ![screenshot-9](./Screenshots/screenshot-9.png)

-**Note**: In real life, you will want to create customer sign up pages instead of directly creating account from the dashboard.
+**Note**: In real life, you will want to create customer sign up pages instead of directly creating an account from the dashboard.
 Moltin's Customer API is able to register new customers.
-Creating registration work flow is beyond this tutorial and I suggest you look into the develop documentation for more information.
+Creating a registration work flow is beyond this tutorial and I suggest you look into the developer documentation for more information.

 Now that we have created our web store, it's time to create a bespoke shopping app for customer to buy products from us.